 Ox-whaaat?
 I get that a lot.
 And I get it!
 There is a very good chance if I didn’t grow up eating oxtail, this bony-meat with gelatin texture would never make it’s way into my house.

-The meat itself tastes familiar, similarly to stew beef, pot roast, short ribs or any stew-like beef.
+The meat itself tastes familiar, similarly to stew beef, pot roast, short ribs or any stew-like beef similar to my red wine braised beef.
 However, the gelatin texture and overall looks, can be intimidating for some.

 The good news is that, if you can get past the looks and texture, you are in for a treat and a boat load of collagen!